chenrock/hubs/README.md

 - **noncustomers_(4).csv**: Companies not currently paying.
 - **usage_actions_(4).csv**: Usage logs (freemium and paid activity).

+Be sure to add these files to `data/raw/` in order to run the pipeline.

 ### Column Definitions

 | Column | Description |